SillyFreak/typst-alexandria/src/lib.typ

   }
 }

-/// Renders an additional bibliography.
+/// Renders the bibliography for a given prefix.
 The interface is similar to the built-in
 /// #link("https://typst.app/docs/reference/model/bibliography/")[`bibliography()`], but not all
 /// features are supported (yet).
 In particular, the default values reflect `bibliography()`, but
 /// some of these are not supported yet and need to be set manually.